nf-core/modules/README.md

 The module files hosted in this repository define a set of processes for software tools such as `fastqc`, `trimgalore`, `bwa` etc. This allows you to share and add common functionality across multiple pipelines in a modular fashion.

-> The definition and standards for module files is still under discussion amongst the community but hopefully, a description should be added here soon!
+> The definition and standards for module files are still under discussion amongst the community but hopefully, a description should be added here soon!

 ### Offline usage